The 2025-26 FAFSA is live. Here's what you need to know.

 • Training is provided to participants and many earn industry-recognized certifications

-Work with a counselor to help you with any aspect of your job or career journey.
-The staff at HireAbility Vermont (formerly VocRehab) can give you support with:
+HireAbility Vermont (formerly VocRehab) is an employment and career development resource for Vermonters living with a disability.
+You can work with a counselor to help you with any aspect of your job or career journey.
+The staff can give you support with:

 • Assistive technology for anyone living with a disability